 Adams Park – 18.15 and 19.15

 The return service will depart from Adams Park approximately 20 minutes after full-time, calling at the same pick-up/drop-off points.

 Children are classed as ages 12 and under.

 There is no parking for the general public in the lower tier - spaces in the upper tier are £5 per car.
 There is also a car park behind Origin Global (on the left before the Adams Park gates), priced at £5 a car, the proceeds of which are split between the club and the Rennie Grove charity.

 Spaces for pass holders in the club car park are guaranteed up until 2pm, after which time the lower tier becomes closed to vehicles due to high pedestrian traffic.
 Please note that the capacity of the upper car park may be reduced in adverse weather conditions.

 Blue badge holders are required to pre-book one of 15 complimentary parking spaces via the ticket office; otherwise the standard £5 charge applies.

 Street parking is also available in the vicinity of the ground, however, supporters are warned that traffic wardens patrol the area regularly and we would ask you to park sensibly, respecting our neighbours in the Sands area.

 Printkick Fan Zone

 Away fans are welcome to make use of the Printkick Fan Zone, just inside the gate, and close to the entrance to the away stand (Lords Builders Merchants Stand).
-Here, there's hot food, a bar, music, and often entertainment for all the family from club sponsors or the Sports & Education Trust.
+Here, there's hot food, a bar, music, and often entertainment for all the family from local partners.